Maxaret: Aircraft use

 Other aircraft fitted with Maxaret were the Avro Vulcan, Vickers Viscount, Vickers Valiant, Folland Gnat, de Havilland Comet 2c, de Havilland Sea Vixen, and later aircraft, such as the Vickers VC10, Hawker Siddeley 125, Hawker Siddeley HS 748 and derived British Aerospace ATP, and BAC One-Eleven.

 By 1966 an electronic version of Maxaret had been developed, called Maxaret Mark X.

 Other uses

 There were numerous applications of the Maxaret to various vehicles, including experimental fits to a Royal Enfield Super Meteor and some production use on semi-trailers.

-However, its most famous use is on the Jensen FF, the British sportscar that introduced ABS, all-wheel drive and a traction control system.
+Most noticeable to the general public was its use on the Jensen FF, the British sportscar that introduced ABS, all-wheel drive and a traction control system.
 Sports Illustrated called it the "safest car in the world" in a 1965 article.
 In this case the system had an undesirable side-effect; the relief valve fed directly into the master pump, and caused the brake pedal to drive back towards the driver when it actuated.